HasanFaraaz/Systems-ProgrammingTGT/README.md

 The path is  /home/hasan/Desktop/FolderSize/important documents/

-Printing the json for temporary reference, json will be appended & dumped in a text file with the name FileSizeDump.txt
+Printing the json for temporary reference, json will be appended & dumped in a text file with the name FileSizeDump.txt inside the supplied path

 ```
 {